-- 1. If we roll two dice, what is the probability that the product of two numbers is a multiple of 3? - 2.
-Recall that a roulette has 37 slots: o through 36.
+- 1. If we roll two dice, what is the probability that the product of two numbers is a multiple of 2? - 2.
+Recall that a roulette has 37 slots: 0 through 36.
 Among slots 1-36, half are red, the other half black (zero has no color).
-What is the probability of - a. getting a red (on a single run of roulette) - b. getting a red, then black, then 0 (on 3 successive runs) - c. getting red 15 times in a row? - d. getting this sequence of colors: RRRBRBBRBBRBBRBR (also of length 15)? - 3.
+What is the probability of - (a) getting a red (on a single run of roulette) - (b) getting a red, then black, then 0 (on 3 successive runs) - (c) getting red 15 times in a row? - (d) getting this sequence of colors: RRRBRBRBBRBBRBR (also of length 15)? - 3.
 A hunter is shooting ducks.
-Probability of hitting a duck with one shot is p = 1/3. - a.
-What is the probability of missing the duck (with one shot)? - b.
-He makes 5 shots.
-What is the probability that he misses all five? - c.
-What is the probability that out of 5 shots, he will hit at least once?
+Probability of hitting a duck with one shot is p = 1/3. - (a) What is the probability of missing the duck (with one shot)? - (b) He makes 5 shots.
+What is the probability that he misses all five? - (c) What is the probability that out of 5 shots, he will hit at least once?
 Will this probability double if he makes 10 shots?
-(You can use the calculator for computing the answers) - d.
-What is the probability that out of 5 shots, he will hit exactly once?
-Will this probability double is he makes 10 shots? - \(e.)
-What is the probability that out of 5 shots, he will hit at least twice?
-Will this probability double if he makes 10 shots?
-(You can use the calculator for computing the answers) - \(f.)
-What is the probability that out of 5 shots, he will hit exactly twice?
-Will this probability double if he makes 10 shots?
-(You can use the calculator for computing the answers) - 4.
+(You can use the calculator for computing the answers) - (d) What is the probability that out of 5 shots, he will hit exactly once?
+Will this probability double is he makes 10 shots? - 4.
 Supposing that there are equal chances of a boy or a girl being born, what is the probability that at least one of the first five babies born next Saturday morning at the St. Charles Hospital will be a girl?
 That all five will be girls? - 5.
 At a fair, they offer you to play the following game: you are tossing small balls in a large crate full of empty bottles; if at least one of the balls lands inside a bottle, you win.
-Unfortunately, it is really impossible to aim, so the game is just a matter of luck (or probability theory): every ball you toss has a 20% probability of landing inside the bottle. - a.
-If you are given three balls, what is the probability that all three will be hits?
+Unfortunately, it is really impossible to aim, so the game is just a matter of luck (or probability theory): every ball you toss has a 20% probability of landing inside the bottle. - (a) If you are given three balls, what is the probability that all three will be hits?
 That all three will be misses?
-That at least one will be a hit? - b.
-Same questions for five balls. - c.
-They charge you 2 dollars for 3 balls, or 3 dollars for 5 balls.
-Which is a better deal?
-[Considering only from the point of view of the chances of winning, not the fun you are getting] - 6.
-A license plate consists of 3 letters, followed by three digits.
-How many possible license plates are there? - 7.
-In one kind of lottery, they put balls with numbers 1 through 100 in a bag and then draw six balls at random (drawn ball is put aside and not returned to the bag).
-To win the lottery, one needs to guess all six numbers in correct order.
-What is the probability of this?
+That at least one will be a hit? - (b) What is the probability of missing all three balls? - (c) What is the probability of hitting at least one ball? - (d) Same questions for five balls.